 “The majority of the hadiths of Usool (principle) in al Kafi are NOT sahih (authentic) in their sanad (chain of narrators) but they are adopted because their matn (text/content) agrees with the correct aqeedah (beliefs) and we do not need to look at the sanad (chain of narrators) in such narrations”

 [Source: Miqyas al Hidayah 2/282, in the intro of Sharh al Jami’i Ala al Kafi]

-If Ilm al Rijal were to be such an important piece of guidance for the Shias, then should not Masumeen (as) have taught or mentioned it?
-This is claimed to be a science but it is not really a science.
-Even the hawza is not sure on the correct principles and rules of ilm-al-rijaal.
-Read the information in the Advanced tab at the following link: http://shiastudies.org/article/ilm-al-rijaal-science-of-men
+If the science of ilm-al-rijal is critical for us to be guided then should not Masumeen (as) have taught or at least mentioned it in a favorable light?
+Does this subject even qualify to be called a science?
+Even the hawza is not sure of the correct principles and rules of ilm-al-rijaal.
+See the “Advanced” tab at the following link: http://shiastudies.org/article/ilm-al-rijaal-science-of-men

 Excerpt from above site:

 “Although the science is one of the classical sciences, (al-Ulum al-Naqliyyah) that is taught and studied in traditional Islamic seminaries, it would be incorrect to assume that this science is in anyway uniformly rigid and there are varying views as to what the principles and rules of ilm al-Rijaal actually are.
 It follows therefore that whilst there are general agreed upon principles within the field, there is still debate over the scope of ilm al Rijaal, and even the particular methods of evaluating individual narrators’ reliability in the transmissions of reports.

 In recent years, ilm al-Rijaal and its scope have been called into question by several controversies over whether or not the science is meant to be strictly applied to narrations in regard to Jurisprudence (as is practiced by the Jurists), or whether or not it has a broader scope, including the ability to call into question the authenticity of religious appeals.”